jamesharr/project-skel/README.md

 ## Assumptions:
 * OSX/Linux with `make` installed.
-* VSCode as the editor
+* VSCode as the editor.
-* Appropriat
+* Whatever language-specific plugins.

 ## Usage
 ```sh